Marcellus Johnson: Minnesota Vikings (first stint)

 On September 17, Johnson signed with Minnesota Vikings practice squad.
 He was released on October 29.

 New York Giants (second stint)

 On October 30, Johnson signed with the Giants practice squad.
 He did not play in any games, despite being misreported by both the Fox broadcast and independent media as playing during the Thanksgiving Day game against the Dallas Cowboys.

 Minnesota Vikings (second stint)

 On January 13, 2025, Johnson was signed to the Vikings practice squad.
 He signed a reserve/future contract on January 16.

 On August 4, 2025, Johnson was waived by the Vikings.

 Indianapolis Colts

 On August 9, 2025, Johnson signed with the Indianapolis Colts.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 On October 14, Johnson was released from the practice squad.

 Dallas Cowboys

 On November 12, 2025, Johnson signed with the Dallas Cowboys practice squad.
+He signed a reserve/future contract on January 6, 2026.

+On August 30, 2026, Johnson was waived by the Cowboys as part of final roster cuts and signed to the practice squad the next day.